0xn0va/slh-sh/README.md

 # Initialize a new project folder
 slh-sh init

-# Install slh-sh
+# Learn about slh-sh commands
 slh-sh --help

 # See the help for a command
 slh-sh [Command] --help

-# See the available commands
+# See the list of available commands
 slh-sh self list

 # Import studies from CSV file to database